Gillette Stays Ahead of the Competition by Using 3D Printing to Unlock Consumer Personalization

 “Combining our best shaving technology with the power and flexibility of 3D printing opens up a whole new world of product design possibilities,” said Rob Johnson, design engineer and Razor Maker™ co-founder.

 With 3D printing, complexity and variety are “free”; a 3D printer takes no more time, energy, or material to manufacture a complex shape than a simple one, and zero tooling means printing a variety of designs requires no extra production costs.
+3D printed products are inherently lower risk because designs can be added, removed, or revised seamlessly with no incremental cost.

 “It allows us to think about form in a way that was never possible before,” said Rory McGarry, industrial design lead at Razor Maker™.
 “In a traditional sense, we could only do one or two razor designs a year, whereas now we can have an idea, create it in 3D, print it, look at it, adjust it, and say that’s it.”